-Participants will be screened within 28 days prior to administration of the study intervention to confirm that they meet the study population criteria for the study.
+Participants will be screened within 28 days prior to administration of the study intervention in either Part 1 or Part 2, to confirm that they meet the study population criteria for the study.
 If the time between screening and dosing exceeds 28 days as a result of unexpected delays (eg, delayed drug shipment), then participants do not require rescreening if the laboratory results obtained prior to first dose administration meet eligibility criteria.